brontosaurusrex/brontosaurusrex.github.io/bucentaur.md

 - nm-applet will sometimes not autostart when in /etc/xdg/autostart, workaround: move it to openbox autostart.
 - bcterm calc is always decorated differently, replaced with galculator (fixed).
 - Thunar's 'open terminal here' fails.
-- Horrible virtualbox experience, to try: get rid of lightdm
+- Horrible virtualbox6 experience, to try: get rid of lightdm (add changeres script back to autostart?)
 - Cursor is dark in virtualbox, should be snowy

 # TOC